 The restriction is based on the risk of spill from headwater storages in the NSW Murray system.
-With the Murray valley seeing an increase in demand and reduced inflows, and a transition from unregulated to regulated conditions, the spill risk from headwater storages is expected to reduce over the coming months.
-Conditions will be monitored and any sustained risk of spill may require reinstatement of the temporary interstate trade restriction.
+Although storages remain high, the spill risk from headwater storages is expected to reduce over the coming months.
+However, conditions and forecasts are being monitored and any sustained risk of spill may require reinstatement of the temporary interstate trade restriction.

-More information on temporary water restrictions can be found at: www.industry.nsw.gov.au/water/allocations-availability/temporary-water-restrictions
+More information on temporary water restrictions can be found at: water.dpie.nsw.gov.au/allocations-availability/temporary-water-restrictions